digininja/DVWA/README.md

 ```

-The [Dockerfile](deploy/Dockerfile) in the project is available if you like to customize your container.
+The [Dockerfile](deploy/Dockerfile) in the project is available if you would like to customize the container.

 Setting up ReCAPTCHA with docker, You'll need to generate your keys at:
 [https://www.google.com/recaptcha/admin](https://www.google.com/recaptcha/admin).